 Background

-Before we can deal directly with a tax adviser, for example an accountant or agent, during a compliance check, a valid and specific authorisation needs to be in place.
+Before we can deal directly with a tax adviser, for example an accountant or agent, a valid and specific authorisation needs to be in place.
 This allows compliance officers to deal with the adviser in respect of the taxes covered by the authorisation.

-Customers can currently authorise an adviser (either online or on form 64-8, or for CITEX a letter of authority for the agent to act) to deal with HMRC for their day-to-day matters, see CH201500.
+Customers can currently authorise an adviser (either via HMRC Online Services or form 64-8, or for CITEX a letter of authority for the agent to act) to deal with HMRC for their day-to-day matters, see CH201500.

 If we already hold a formal agent authorisation and it covers all matters that are being checked, then this will cover the compliance check and no further authorisation will be needed.
 But, if an existing authorisation doesn’t cover all the matters we are checking, then further authorisation will be needed.